dvidelabs/flatcc/README.md

 New in 0.4.0:
 - support for big endian platforms.
 - support for big endian encoded flatbuffers on both le and be platforms.
+Enabled on `be` branch.
 - size prefixed buffers - see also `doc/builder.md`

 Supported platforms: